ankit-raj78/550_pc5/README.md

 - **Exception Handling**: Overflow detection and status updates in `$r30` enable handling exceptions during arithmetic operations.
 The `setx` and `bex` instructions enhance exception handling and control flow based on `$rstatus`.

 ## Project Setup
-1. **Clock**: Ensure the design operates at a 50 MHz clock, with clock dividers as needed.
+ **Clock**: Ensure the design operates at a 50 MHz clock, with clock dividers as needed.
-2. **Reset Behavior**: All registers should reset to zero, and the PC starts at address 0.
-3. **Submission**: Include all Verilog files in a `.zip` file along with this README.

 ## Conclusion
 This project successfully integrates a variety of instructions and control flows in a modular processor design.
 Checkpoint 5 adds the functionality for J-type instructions, completing the necessary control logic and datapath elements to support complex program execution with jumps and branches.